Ethiopians vote in poll overshadowed by Tigray

-Addis Ababa (AFP), Jun 21 – Voters in Ethiopia cast ballots Monday in a delayed national election taking place against the backdrop of war and famine in the northern Tigray region and questions over the poll’s credibility.
+Addis Ababa (AFP), Jun 21 – Ethiopians voted Monday in a delayed national election taking place against the backdrop of war and famine in the northern Tigray region and questions over the poll’s credibility.

-It is the first electoral test for Prime Minister Abiy Ahmed, 44, who rose to power in 2018 championing a democratic revival in Africa’s second most populous country, and a break from its authoritarian past.
+Prime Minister Abiy Ahmed, 44, is facing voters for the first time since coming to power in 2018 championing a democratic revival in Africa’s second-most populous country, and a break from its authoritarian past.

-“This election is different,” said Milyon Gebregziabher, a 45-year-old travel agent voting in the centre of the capital Addis Ababa.
+“This election is different,” said Milyon Gebregziabher, a 45-year-old travel agent voting in the capital Addis Ababa.
 “There are a number of parties to choose from.
 In the past there was just one, we did not have the luxury of choice.”

-But the spectre of famine caused by the ongoing fighting in Tigray, and the failure to stage elections on schedule in around one-fifth of constituencies, means that promise is in doubt.
+But the spectre of famine caused by the ongoing fighting in Tigray, and the failure to stage elections on schedule in one-fifth of constituencies, cast that promise into doubt.

 – Dawn queues –

-Polling began in Addis Ababa soon after the expected start time of 6:00 am (0300 GMT) with voters in face masks wrapped in blankets against the pre-dawn chill.

-Electoral officials in purple vests sprayed voters’ hands with sanitiser before checking their IDs against the register.
+Voters wrapped in blankets against the pre-dawn chill and wearing face masks queued up to vote, while electoral officials in purple vests sprayed their hands with sanitiser before checking their IDs against the register.

 “I believe this election will shine a light of democracy on Ethiopia,” said Yordanos Berhanu, a 26-year-old accountant at the head of a queue of hundreds.

-“As a young Ethiopian, I (have) hope for the future of my country, and believe voting is part of that,” she said before slipping her ballot papers into a purple plastic box for the national vote and a light green one for the regional election.
+“As a young Ethiopian, I (have) hope for the future of my country, and believe voting is part of that,” she said.

 In Bahir Dar, capital of the northwestern Amhara region which neighbours Tigray, voters said peace and economic growth were the priorities.

-“As a citizen, I hope our country prospers and grows,” said first-time voter Etsubdink Sisay, 18, who lined up with her mother.
+“As a citizen, I hope our country prospers and grows,” said first-time voter Etsubdink Sisay, 18, waiting in line with her mother.

 Once votes are counted, national MPs will elect the prime minister, who is head of government, as well as the president — a largely ceremonial role.

+President Sahle-Work Zewde told AFP she was impressed by the turnout and believed the vote would “bring all Ethiopians together” despite their challenges.

+“This is very good for the stability of Ethiopia, for the future of Ethiopia,” the president said after planting a tree in a school courtyard to commemorate election day.

-Abiy’s ruling Prosperity Party has fielded the most candidates for national parliamentary races, and is the firm favourite to win a majority and form the next government.
+Abiy’s ruling Prosperity Party is the firm favourite to win a majority and form the next government, tasked with bringing peace to Tigray and rebuilding an economy hammered by the coronavirus pandemic.

-Security was ramped up for the election, with police marching in force in Addis Ababa over the weekend, and reinforcements deployed across the country.
+At a polling station in Addis Ababa, opposition leader and former political prisoner Berhanu Nega of the Ethiopian Citizens for Social Justice Party was cautiously optimistic that the vote would be democratic as billed.

+“I hope this will not be an election of the past, this will be an election that will determine the future,” he said.

-The election was twice delayed — once for the coronavirus pandemic, and again to allow more time to organise the ballot across a huge nation.
+The election was twice delayed — once because of the pandemic, and again to allow more time to organise the ballot across a huge nation.

-Some 38 million Ethiopians are registered but are polls not going ahead in close to one-fifth of the country’s 547 constituencies with some areas were deemed too insecure — plagued by armed insurgencies and ethnic violence — while in others logistical setbacks made arranging a vote in time impossible.
+Some 38 million Ethiopians are registered to choose among more than 40 parties and 9,500 candidates, but polls are not going ahead in one-fifth of the country’s 547 constituencies, with some areas deemed too insecure — plagued by armed insurgencies and ethnic violence — while in others logistical setbacks made arranging a vote in time impossible.

 A second batch of voting is to take place on September 6 to accommodate many of the districts not taking part Monday.